Rudy Leatherman 1953 - 2020 - Obituary

-He was born on Jan.
-3, 1953 to Rena Leatherman and the late James Leatherman.
+He was born on January 3, 1953 to Rena Leatherman and the late James Leatherman.
 He has a brother Keith Leatherman of Helena, Montana.
-Rudy was a graduate of Baker HS 1971 in Fairborn, Ohio.
+Rudy was a graduate of Baker HS 1971 in Fairborn Ohio.
 He was also a graduate of Ohio University.

 Rudy loved his family and friends, which has been witnessed by the loving words and actions of comfort that has been shown to his family.
 He was smart and curious, loved to cook and try new gadgets in the home.
 He enjoyed the beauty of his home and surrounding woods.
 He looked forward to the annual OBX beach trip with family and friends.
 And he loved tell a funny joke whether entertaining friends, family or the people he trained.